There are three strategies that constitute

 Resistant starch is a starch that resists digestion in the small intestine, where most regular starches are quickly broken down into glucose.
 Resistant starch moves on through to the large intestine, where some of it is fermented and where it creates an increase in healthful short-chain fatty acids.
 Much of it ends up being excreted because it’s not there long enough for intestinal bacteria to digest it.

 Research has shown that a meal high in resistant starch decreases peak glucose and insulin concentrations as well as the total amount of glucose absorbed and insulin released.
-When combined with a naturally beta-glucan-rich fiber such as Glycemic Control Barley Flour, Quick Flakes, or Nuggets, the results can be even more dramatic.
+When combined with a naturally beta-glucan-rich fiber such as Glycemic Control Barley Flour, or Quick Flakes, the results can be even more dramatic.

 Glycemic Control Resistant Starch is at least 60% resistant owing to its amylose content.